SumaiyaTarannumNoor/Spatial-Relationship-Understanding-Among-the-Objects-in-an-Image/Presentation/VJ-VCR.md

 VJ-VCR incorporates a latent variable in order to facilitate the prediction task in case the target frames are not completely deterministic versions of the input.

 ### Experiments
-To evaluate their model VJ-VCR Katrina et el. have performed for types of experiments.
+To evaluate their model VJ-VCR Katrina et al. have performed for types of experiments.
 Those are:
 1. Generative Model Baseline: They use general generative model baselines, such as the difference in generative model architecture versus VJ-VCR architecture and similarity in incorporating a latent variable.
 2. They validated their approach on two types of datasets: